Tjorriemorrie/abbr/README.md

 It is hard to estimate the time as the work will be done intermittently part-time.
 Best estimate is about 2 business days (2 days * 8 hours)
 Log:
-- spent about 5 hours on Thursday, many reading REST docs.
+- spent about 5 hours on Thursday, much thereof just reading REST docs.
 - spent about 6 hours on Friday, mostly just doing the serializer (sigh) and complex algorithm.
+- spent about 1 hour on Saturday just doing the profiling and finishing up.

 ## Installation